netscaler/netscaler-k8s-node-controller/deploy/troubleshoot.md

    kubectl logs <cnc-pod> -n <namespace>
    ```

    Look for any "permission" ERRORs in logs.
-As stated in deployment page, CNC creates "kube-cnc-router" pods    which need NET_ADMIN priviledge to do the configurations on nodes.
+As stated in deployment page, CNC creates "kube-cnc-router" pods    which need NET_ADMIN privilege to do the configurations on nodes.
 So, CNC serviceaccount must have
-   NET_ADMIN priviledge and the ability to create HOST mode "kube-cnc-router" pods.
+   NET_ADMIN privilege and the ability to create HOST mode "kube-cnc-router" pods.

 2. Verify logs of kube-cnc-router pod using: